AMC Spirit: VAM models

 Mexican government-owned automaker Vehiculos Automotores Mexicanos (VAM) assembled sedan and liftback Spirits under license with AMC from 1979 (sedan) and 1980 (liftback) through 1983.
 To meet government regulations, VAM vehicles had to have at least 60% locally sourced parts.
 Mexican-built "AMCs" came with different exterior and interior trim, as well as model names than their counterparts in the United States and Canada.
 For example, the Spirit 2-door sedan was called "Gremlin".
 The Spirit liftback models were called "Rally".
 This meant that the two Spirit body styles in Mexico were two separate lines within VAM's product mix with the sedan targeted at the economy market segment while the liftback was almost exclusively focused towards performance.
 The Rally-based Spirit was the successor to VAM's American Rally AMX top-of-the-line performance model that was based on the 1978 U.S. domestic market AMC Concord AMX while the Gremlin-based Spirit can be described as a generation change within an already existing model.

-All VAM engines were of AMC design, but built in at the Lerma, Estado de México engine assembly plant.
+All VAM engines were of AMC design, but built at the Lerma, Estado de México engine assembly plant.
 They featured modifications to deal with low octane fuel and high altitudes.
 These included different head designs and exhaust porting.
 An indigenous VAM engine was the 282 CID version of the AMC Straight-6 engine with an enlarged bore and wider dished pistons (3.909 in bore, 3.894 in stroke) as well as a unique head and exhaust porting design.
 The V8 and four cylinder engines were not available in Mexico.